Drew Remenda: Broadcasting career

 Remenda teamed up with Hahn on FSN Bay Area (now NBC Sports California) again during Games 3 and 6 of the Sharks Western Conference semifinal matchup with the Detroit Red Wings when McSorley was unavailable for what the Sharks called "personal reasons."
 The San Jose Mercury News reported on July 3, 2007, that the Sharks had made an offer to Remenda in an effort to lure him back to the team's broadcast booth for the 2007–08 season.
-A month later, the San Jose Sharks reported on their Web site that Remenda had agreed to return to the organization as the team's television colour analyst, replacing the departed McSorley.
+A month later, the San Jose Sharks reported on their web site that Remenda had agreed to return to the organization as the team's television colour analyst, replacing the departed McSorley.

 Remenda also hosted The Drew Remenda Sports Show on News Talk 650 CKOM, a news/talk AM radio station in Saskatoon, Saskatchewan.
 The program also aired on News Talk 980 CJME, a news/talk AM radio station in Regina.
 In 2009, The Drew Remenda Sports Show was rebranded Sports Night with Jamie Nye and Drew Remenda.
 This change saw Drew co-anchor the show with Jamie Nye.
 In June 2012, Remenda “suddenly” disappeared from radio for unspecified reasons.
 The show was renamed "The Green Zone.”
 Jamie Nye still hosts The Green Zone and Remenda will often appear as a guest on the show to talk about the NHL.

-On June 17, 2014 it was reported that Remenda would not have his contract renewed as the Sharks colour analyst.
-He would later be hired as colour commentator for regional Edmonton Oilers broadcasts, replacing Louie DeBrusk.
+On June 17, 2014, it was reported that Remenda would not have his contract renewed as the Sharks colour analyst.
+He would later be hired as colour commentator for regional Edmonton Oilers broadcasts, replacing Louie DeBrusk before being replaced by DeBrusk in 2021.

 In February 2021, Remenda returned to San Jose Sharks broadcasts as a pre and post game analyst.
-In October, his role expanded to colour analyst for radio and television broadcasts.
+In October of the same year, his role expanded to colour analyst for radio and television broadcasts.
+On August 29, 2024, he became the lead TV color commentator for the Sharks.